mitranim/espo/docs/html/partials/interfaces.md

 ## Interfaces

-Espo's "interfaces" are runtime boolean tests that also serve as abstract definitions.
-Espo checks its inputs with these interfaces rather than `instanceof`.
+Espo's "interfaces" are abstract definitions _and_ runtime boolean tests.
+Espo utilities and classes check their inputs with these interfaces rather than with `instanceof`.

-#### `isDeinitable(value)`
+### `isDeinitable(value)`

 ```js
 interface isDeinitable {